 Content is King.
 Marketers have been trotting out that phrase for years now, and there are those who find it incredibly annoying.
 In fact, some think the whole concept of content marketing is annoying, overly time and resource consuming, and, in the minds of some, not particularly proven to be as effective as a marketing technique.
 These are the people who balk at the idea of getting too heavily involved in content creation to market their brand because they are convinced there must be an easier way.

-Whatever you personally think about content marketing though, the simple fact is that if it is not part of your online marketing strategy for 2019, then you will be starting the year at a huge disadvantage compared to your competition who have embraced the concept.
+Whatever you personally think about content marketing though, the simple fact is that if it is not part of your online marketing strategy, then you will be starting the year at a huge disadvantage compared to your competition who have embraced the concept.

 Why?
 There are probably hundreds of reasons that content marketing experts could cite, but here we've listed just some of the most compelling.